david-vael/python-under-the-hood/README.md

 Whether you are looking to optimize your code, prepare for advanced technical interviews, or simply satisfy your curiosity about compilers and memory management, this guide is for you.

+### 📌 Note for Beginners: Sections labeled 🧠 What's happening behind the scenes are optional.
+They explore how CPython executes your code internally.
+If you're new to Python, feel free to skip them and come back later after you're comfortable with the language.

 ### 👤 About the Author
 I am a **contributing member of the Python Software Foundation (PSF)**.
 This repository and my upcoming full-length guide are born out of a passion for the Python ecosystem and a desire to make the complex internal architecture of CPython accessible to every developer.